Mobin-Karam/myResume/1-Next-js-Project/create-next-project.md

 ===============================

-8. ## How Setup ESLint Prettier Setup.
+8. ## How Setup ESLint Prettier in VSCode.

 - install Standard JavaScript for make code more readable and consistensly